-Happy Cows Make The Best Grassfed Whey - Fact
+The Best Grassfed Whey - Why?

-Our cows spend most of their lives outdoors (~90% of the year driven most by inclement weather) enjoying Ireland's clean & fresh gulf stream air.
-The temperate climate keeps them in nature and out of forced ventilation, which can lead to the spread of unnecessary infection and associated stresses.
+Our cows spend most of their lives outdoors (~90% of the year driven most by inclement weather), enjoying Ireland's clean & fresh gulf stream air.
+The temperate climate keeps them in nature and out of forced ventilation, too often leading to the spread of unnecessary infection and associated stresses.

 Common Sense - The Body Works Best When It's Happy!